-• FullDirect < calculate full electrostatics directly? >

-Description: Specifies whether or not direct computation of full electrostatics should be performed.
+FullDirect < calculate full electrostatics directly? > Acceptable Values: yes or no Default Value: no Description: Specifies whether or not direct computation of full electrostatics should be performed.

 5.2.7 Tabulated nonbonded interaction parameters

 In order to support coarse grained models and semiconductor force fields, the tabulated energies feature replaces the normal van der Waals potential for specified pairs of atom types with one interpolated from user-supplied energy tables.
 The electrostatic potential is not altered.